Learning graphons from data: Random walks, transfer operators, and spectral clustering: Transfer operators of symmetric graphons

-\begin{proof} The properties of transfer operators for stochastic differential equations are well-understood and the corresponding proofs can be found, for example, in \cite{LaMa94, Koltai10, Froyland13, NoNu13, SS13, KKS16}.
+\begin{proof} The properties of transfer operators for stochastic differential equations are well-understood and the corresponding proofs can be found, for example, in \cite{Froyland13, NoNu13, SS13, KKS16}.
 The derivations for graphons are similar.
-We include short proofs of the statements for the sake of completeness: \begin{enumerate}[leftmargin=4ex, itemsep=0ex, topsep=0.5ex, label=\roman*)] \item This follows immediately from the definitions since
+We include short proofs of the statements for the sake of completeness: \begin{enumerate}[label=\roman*)] \item This follows immediately from the definitions since

 \item This is almost identical to the proof of property i). \item First, $ \mathcal{P} \rho(x) \ge 0 $ since $ p(y, x) \ge 0 $ and $ \rho(x) \ge 0 $.
 Furthermore, we have

 \item Let $ \norm{\rho}_{L^1} = 1 $, then